 I used an old 3.5″ to 5.25″ hard drive adapter for the chassis.
 I attached the bottom plate of a dead hard drive with some angle aluminum to make the floor.
 I mounted the inverter for my CCFL on the plate.

 I etched the main board using toner transfer and muriatic acid.
-Here are my etching notes and this is a great website for more info on etching.
+Here are my etching notes.
 All the parts on the board are recycled except the AVR.

 The 130×130 pixel color LCD is for a Nokia cell phone.
 These displays are very inexpensive and are easily found on eBay.
 I decided to save time by purchasing the Spark Fun breakout board for this display.
 It costs more but comes with a built in boost regulator for the backlight and obviates the need for any SMD solders.